MP Estate Planning UK

 Quick practical points

-For a simple example of how a bare trust works and how it is treated on death, see our guide on bare trust inheritance tax.
+For an explanation of how bare trusts work and their limitations, see our guide on bare trust inheritance tax.

 Choosing the right trust type for your estate planning goal

 Your planning aim should guide the trust type you pick, not the other way round.
-Start by deciding whether you need ongoing income, protection for capital, or a simple transfer of ownership on death.
+In England and Wales, trusts are classified first by when they take effect (lifetime trust vs will trust), then by how they operate (discretionary, bare, or interest in possession).
+The question of whether a trust is revocable or irrevocable is a feature within lifetime trusts, not the primary classification.
+Start by deciding whether you need ongoing income, protection for capital, flexibility for changing family circumstances, or a simple transfer of ownership on death.

 A professional office setting with a wooden conference table in the foreground, adorned with various trust type brochures and documents.
 An analytical middle-aged woman in a tailored blazer, thoughtfully examining the materials, her expression reflecting concentration and determination.
 In the background, a large window reveals a city skyline under soft, natural daylight, casting a warm and inviting glow across the room.
 The scene conveys a serious yet optimistic mood, emphasizing the importance of making informed decisions.
 The camera angle is a slightly elevated view, focusing on the woman's engagement with the trust materials while capturing the surrounding professional environment.
 The overall atmosphere is conducive to serious discussions about family wealth and estate planning.

-Bear in mind: most discretionary arrangements fall under the relevant property regime and can face ten‑year and exit charges.
+Bear in mind: discretionary trusts fall under the relevant property regime and can face ten‑year periodic charges (maximum 6%) and exit charges (typically well under 1%).
+For most family homes valued below the nil-rate band of £325,000, these charges are often nil.

-There are also special categories for disabled beneficiaries, bereaved minors and 18–25 arrangements.
-These are treated differently for tax and protection purposes.
+There are also special categories for disabled beneficiaries, bereaved minors and 18–25 trusts.
+These receive favourable IHT treatment and are designed to protect vulnerable beneficiaries.

 Key HMRC concepts that determine whether IHT is due

-Understanding labels matters.
-Each settled property or asset placed into a trust keeps its own identity.
-That label affects when a charge is triggered and which rules apply.
+Understanding HMRC’s labels matters.
+Each asset placed into a trust keeps its own identity as settled property.
+That classification affects when a charge is triggered, which regime applies, and what reliefs are available.

-Settled property is HMRC’s name for assets put into a trust.
-It shows what was transferred, when, and by whom.
-This matters for calculating any immediate transfer of value and later charges.
+Settled property is HMRC’s term for assets held within a trust.
+Tracking what was transferred, when, and by whom is critical — it determines any immediate entry charge and feeds directly into later periodic and exit charge calculations.

 A serene office environment showcasing settled property assets.
 In the foreground, a polished wooden desk with neatly stacked financial documents, a laptop displaying graphs, and a decorative plant.
 The middle ground features a large window with natural sunlight streaming in, illuminating a detailed map of real estate holdings pinned on the wall.
 In the background, shelves filled with legal books and framed family photos convey a sense of heritage and stability.
 The lighting is warm and inviting, creating a professional atmosphere.
 The angle is slightly elevated, capturing the depth of the room and emphasizing the importance of family wealth management.
 Overall, the mood is focused, peaceful, and reflective of financial security and legacy planning.